Learning how to accepting help from others is important for someone who couldn’t love themselves.

 - Perhaps you are told by your parents that it’s better to give than to receive.

-- Perhaps someone accuse you of being greedy when you are young.
+- Perhaps someone accuses you of being greedy when you are young.

 - Perhaps your parents are always suspicious or doubtful of people’s nice gestures.